nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

 ### Tasks Overview: ###

 **1. Import Source Code into your VSTS Account:** In this step, you will connect your own Visual Studio Team Services account, download the PartsUnlimited source code, and then push it to your own Visual Studio Team Services account.
 There are two approaches to doing this.
 1) Use the Git command line, or 2) Use Visual Studio.
-The Git command line is the cleanest and easiest approach, but it does require some familiarity with the Git command line.
+The Git command line is the cleanest and easiest approach, but it does require some familiarity with the Git command line (hopefully learned from Lab 2).

 **2. Create Continuous Integration Build:** In this step, you will create a build definition that will be triggered every time a commit is pushed to your repository in Visual Studio Team Services.

 **3. Test the CI Trigger in Visual Studio Team Services:** In this step, test the Continuous Integration build (CI) build we created by changing code in the Parts Unlimited project with Visual Studio Team Services.

+# Get Started #

 ## 1a: Import Source Code into your VSTS Account with Git Command Line